stt-datacore/website/static/crew/kor_daharmaster_crew.md

 published: true
 ---

 The Yin to Advocate Kolos' Yang.
-A similarly solid +1 collection crew with trait event chances and quality voyage numbers.
+A similarly solid +1 collection crew with trait event chances that may not have reached full potential and worthwhile voyage numbers.
 Rare three second arena initialization with a healthy chunk of crit rating, but a low attack value.